huangpen/tibame_python_practice/Two_Number_Sum.p1/hint.md

     Hint 2
   </summary>

 Realize for every number X in the input array, you are essentially trying to find a corresponding number Y such that X + Y = targetSum.
-With this two variables in this section known to you, it shouldn't be hard to solve for Y.
+With two variables in this equation known to you, it shouldn't be hard to solve for Y.
 </details>